Satvik601/capstone-template-satvik601/README.md

 - Improve the quality of responses by refining system & human prompts.
 - Add basic structure to the output (diagnosis + recommendations).

-[TODO] Step 4: Extend the graph to all three coaches
+[DONE] Step 4: Extend the graph to all three coaches
 → Uses: Prompting, Structured Output, LangGraph (parallel multi-node flow)
 - Add persona prompts for Dan Martell, Sam Ovens, Alex Hormozi.
 - Implement individual nodes for each coach.